12 minutes read

 10. Lack of a proper mobile version

-Nowadays, if you don't have a mobile version of your website, you are losing roughly 47,71% of traffic.
+Nowadays, if you don't have a mobile-optimized website, you are losing roughly 47,71% of traffic.
 That's an insanely big number of visitors.
-So much, so that dedicated companies specialize in building mobile-friendly websites.
+So much, so that dedicated companies specialize in building mobile-friendly websites to avoid high bounce rates.
 Think about it, the first thing you do in the morning - is grab your phone; once you want to find something fast while on the go, you grab your phone.
 So not having a mobile-ready website means being at a massive disadvantage.

 If you can't divide a big budget for a mobile website, use Google AMP.
 Otherwise, hire some web developers or switch platforms if need be.
 You have to be where your audience is.
 Therefore I'd better integrate mobile-friendly website functions.